COURSE

 • Undertake the Enhanced Disclosure and Barring Service process and provide the result.

-The qualification usually takes around 18 months (excl.
-3 months EPA period).
-However, it is possible to complete earlier depending on existing achievement and individual circumstances.
+The qualification usually takes around 18 months including 3 months EPA period.
+However, it is possible to complete earlier depending on the existing achievements and individual circumstances.
 This can be discussed with your tutor.
 The apprentice must spend at least 12 months on-programme and complete the required amount of off-the-job training in line with the apprenticeship funding rules.

 Aims of this qualification